paragonie/sodium_compat/README.md

 However, sodium_compat has been adopted by high profile open source projects, such as [Joomla!](https://github.com/joomla/joomla-cms/blob/459d74686d2a638ec51149d7c44ddab8075852be/composer.json#L40) and [Magento](https://github.com/magento/magento2/blob/8fd89cfdf52c561ac0ca7bc20fd38ef688e201b0/composer.json#L44).
+Furthermore, sodium_compat was developed by Paragon Initiative Enterprises, a company that *specializes* in secure PHP development and PHP cryptography, and has been informally reviewed by many other security experts who also specialize in PHP.

 If you'd like to learn more about the defensive security measures we've taken to prevent sodium_compat from being a source of vulnerability in your systems,